accessibility-exchange/platform/README.md

 - Feature development must take place in a fork, in a branch based on the `dev` branch.
 Feature branches must be named according to the format `feat/<feature>`.
 - Before opening a pull request, developers should run `composer format && composer analyze && composer test-coverage` to ensure that their code is properly formatted, does not cause static analysis errors, and passes tests.
 Depending on the code coverage, more tests may need to be written to ensure that code coverage does not drop.
+  - May need to enabled the XDEBUG coverage mode before running tests, for example `XDEBUG_MODE=coverage composer test-coverage`.
+  - May also want to run the tests in parallel to improve speed, for example `php artisan test --parallel` or `XDEBUG_MODE=coverage php artisan test --coverage --parallel`
 - Once a feature is ready to merge into `dev`, the merge must be performed using a [squash commit](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits).
 - The [`production`](https://github.com/accessibility-exchange/platform/tree/production) branch contains refined features that are considered production-ready.